 - (a) Street intersections.
 Vision clearance areas at street intersections shall comply with the following: - (1) Uncontrolled intersections.
-At uncontrolled intersections, the vision clearance area shall have 30- foot legs along each street.
+At uncontrolled intersections, the vision clearance area shall have 30-foot legs along each street.

-The submitted Site Plan and Planting Plan demonstrate that vision clearance areas with 30-ft. legs are currently provided at the uncontrolled intersections at Medical Center Drive NE/Grear Street NE, and Medical Center Drive NE/Franzen Street NE.
+The submitted Site Plan and Planting Plan demonstrate that vision clearance areas with 30-ft. legs are provided at the uncontrolled intersections at Medical Center Drive NE and Franzen Street NE.